Fluctuation-induced Hall-like lateral forces in a chiral-gain environment: Field quantisation

 Following the same procedure, we can evaluate the spectrum of the second correlator~\eqref{eq:E+E-},

 where the gain part of the non-Hermitian material response is $\epslss$ is

-In \figref{fig:E+E-}, we depict the spectrum $\gamma _ {\mathrm{G}}(\vb{k},z)$ of the second correlation function.
+In \figref{fig:E+E-}, we depict the spectrum $\norm{\tensor{\gamma} _ {\mathrm{G}}(\vb{k},z)}$ of the second correlation function.
 It is evident that spectral peaks appear on the negative side of $k _ y$.
-This means that a qubit can efficiently absorb photons propagating in the $-y$ direction from the environment.
-Similar to $\gamma _ {\mathrm{L}}$, here the density plot also darkens as the high-frequency regime is approached.
+This means that a two-level system can efficiently absorb photons propagating in the $-y$ direction from the environment.
+Similar to $\tensor{\gamma} _ {\mathrm{L}}$, here the density plot also darkens as the high-frequency regime is approached.
 These observations are consistent with the fact that the chiral gain is weak compared to the dissipative Drude term at low frequencies, becomes most significant at intermediate frequencies---on the order of the collision frequency---, and is gradually turned off as we approach the high-frequency limit.
+Note that the qualitative difference between the loss and gain spectra arises because the loss spectrum contains contributions from both the Drude term and the electro-optic term, whereas the gain spectrum is governed solely by the electro-optic term.